material-motion/material-motion/specifications/runtime/runtime.md

 A sandbag instance is an instance created on demand to be used in place of the original target.

+One common implementation of sandbagging is "view duplication".
+In this implementation, a visual duplicate of the view is created.
+This duplicate view can be modified with little consequence.

 Executors are expected to act on the sandbag instance rather than the original target.

 <p style="text-align:center"><tt>/feature: new target event</tt></p>